colussim/okd-single-node-oci-deploy/Deploying_OCI_Block_Volume_CSI_Driver/README.md

 - A running Kubernetes or OpenShift cluster in **OCI**.
 - The **OCI Cloud Controller Manager (CCM)** is already deployed (`oci-cloud-controller-manager`).
 - The cluster nodes run in OCI and have permissions via **Instance Principals** (Dynamic Group + Policies).
+- Network Security Group (NSG) requirements : for the iSCSI Block Volume attachment to work, you must allow traffic on TCP port 3260 between your worker node(s) and the OCI Block Volume service.
 - `kubectl` or `oc` configured to access your cluster.

 ---